APIS v2.0 Documentation

 What You Can Do Here

-- Understand APIS v1: Start with Specification Overview and drill into passports, mandates, signatures, and federation trust.
+- Understand APIS v2.0: Start with Specification Overview and drill into passports, mandates, signatures, trust tiers, and federation trust.

 - Become an Issuer: Review Issuer Requirements and Compliance for certification and test expectations.